 - Low Reactive Diet and Oral Food Challenge

 Some foods are high reactive

 This means that they are more likely to cause allergic conditions in the body.
 Other foods are low reactive.
-This means that they are naturllay low in potential allergens such as histamine and salycilates.
-These are more suitable for people suffering from allergic disorders such as asthma, eczema and hayfever.
+This means that they are naturally low in potential allergens such as histamine and salicylates.
+These are more suitable for people suffering from allergic disorders such as asthma, eczema and hay fever.
 The object is to remove all food and chemical allergens from the diet for 12-16 days, then challenge the body by reintroducing suspect foods whilst monitoring the body’s reaction.
-This diet basically consists of rice or another gluten free grain and vegetables.
+This diet basically consists of rice or another gluten-free grain and vegetables.

 Initial elimination phase

 Eliminate wheat, milk, dairy, egg, gluten, salicylates, colourings and shellfish.
 Foods high in salicylates need to be avoided in certain allergic conditions such as asthma, eczema, hay fever and autoimmune disease.
 A full list of salicylate-containing foods can be found at www.carahealth.ie.
 The following is a list of low reactive foods to take to the supermarket in preparation for your detox programme.

 Alternatives to common problem foods